CrossyChainsaw2/ArtemisAsuri/Scythe-Katars/README.md

 - Katar Nsig

 ### Scythe Dlight (a)
+- Scythe Dlight
+- Katar Sair
-- No combo
+- bnb

 ### Scythe Nair (a)
 - Scythe Nair (a)
-- BnB
+- bnb

 ### Scythe Dair (can be better?)
 - Scythe Dair